DISTROBOTO in VERDUN, launch: Septembre 30 2016, 16h – 18h !

 Its preservation activities involve the ongoing acquisition of independently produced local cultural artifacts and publications — from books, zines, records, CDs to more ephemeral material such as promotional posters, flyers etc.

-The organization also regularly mounts exhibits of works by the participants to its projects or of works drawn from its archives, and puts on various events, galas and concerts throughout the year.
+The organization also created the Grande Printed Art Fair of the Montreal Printed Art Festival in 2015, and regularly mounts exhibits of works by the participants to its projects or of works drawn from its archives.